ntustison/PaperANTsX/Text/intro.md

 framework.  \textcolor{black}{Figure} \ref{fig:pipeline},
 \textcolor{black}{adapted from our previous work} [@Tustison:2014ab],
-\textcolor{black}{illustrates some of the major changes associated with the single-subject pipeline.
-The resulting improvement in efficiency derives primarily from eliminating deformable image registration from the pipeline---a step which has historically been used to propagate prior, population-based information (e.g., tissue maps) to individual subjects for such tasks as brain extraction} [@Avants:2010ab] \textcolor{black}{and tissue segmentation} [@Avants:2011aa] \textcolor{black}{which is now configured within the neural networks.}
+\textcolor{black}{illustrates some of the major changes associated with the single-subject, cross-sectional pipeline.
+The resulting improvement in efficiency derives primarily from eliminating deformable image registration from the pipeline---a step which has historically been used to propagate prior, population-based information (e.g., tissue maps) to individual subjects for such tasks as brain extraction} [@Avants:2010ab] \textcolor{black}{and tissue segmentation} [@Avants:2011aa] \textcolor{black}{which is now configured within the neural networks and trained weights.}

 \textcolor{black}{These} structural MRI processing pipeline\textcolor{black}{s
 are} currently available as open-source within the ANTsXNet libraries.